 The Horror is Real

-Goya’s supernatural works hide terrible truths about Spanish history.
+Goya’s supernatural works hint at some terrible truths of Spanish history.

-It’s the stuff of nightmares.
-Partially naked witches wearing coned hats levitate in the night sky clutching a naked man struggling against them.
-They appear to be biting him.
+It’s the stuff of nightmares — witches in coned hats levitate in the darkness of night, they clutch a naked man struggling against them.
+They seem to bite into his flesh.
+He throws his head back in distress, his eye sockets are shadowed.

 Immediately below them a man with his head covered in a blanket stumbles forward blindly with his arms out, he holds his thumbs in his clenched fingers in a gesture of figo — the warding away of evil.

-From the darkness to the right, a donkey stares forward uncomprehendingly and unfazed while on the left another man lies face down seemingly clutching his ears in terror.
+From the darkness to the right, a donkey stares forward uncomprehendingly, while on the left another man cowers face down clutching his ears.

 It’s a mysterious painting, and little is known of what Goya intended of the darker images he painted later in his career.
-We do know that Goya grew weary of the Spanish establishment from the late eighteenth century as his art became darker.
+We do know that Goya grew weary of the Spanish establishment from the late eighteenth century just as dark subjects emerged in his art.